 What’s more, they’re also home to an array of special critters and amphibians, including the Critically Endangered Micro Frog and an array of other endemic frog species such as the Clicking Stream Frog, Cape River Frog and Southern Dainty Frog.

-That’s why the Kogelberg Biosphere Reserve, working with the Overstrand Municipality, has compiled a series of tips for those living beside these water bodies – to encourage greater awareness of our wetland wildlife, and how to look after them.
+That’s why the Kogelberg Biosphere, working with the Overstrand Municipality, has compiled a series of tips for those living beside these water bodies – to encourage greater awareness of our wetland wildlife, and how to look after them.